Russ Harvey Consulting - Computer and Internet Services

 Ira Winkler

-Weak Passwords are Like Blank Cheques
+Weak Passwords Like Signed Blank Cheques

 Think of your passwords as a series of unsecured, pre-signed blank cheques.
 The only dollar limit is the size of your bank account.